onurboyar/VarRedOpt/README.md

 -------

-To make things more concrete, let’s specify the parameters needed to simulate an Asian Option.
-To simulate Asian Option, we need to have
+To make things more concrete, let’s specify the parameters needed to simulate an Asian Call Option.
+To simulate an Asian Call Option, we need to have

 -   Strike price (K)
 -   Interest rate (riskfree rate) (r)